oplS17projects/Chat_robot/README.md

 The goal of Chat Robot is to create a chat robot using machine learning.
 It is a single page web app where users can talk to the chat robot through a front end interface, and it can learn things about them.
 The most interesting aspect of Chat Robot is the machine learning.
 Saurabh and I are personally interested in machine learning, and would like to learn more about it.

 ### Analysis
+- basic abstraction was used to abstract cons
 - recursion was necessary. we needed to loop through data, and select or alter it.
 - higher order functions were used such as map, and filter.
 - Object-Orientation: We took class concepts two steps further and implemented objects with superclasses, member variables and member functions.
 We also used `set!` to modify values of object properties